 - Political Spin – advertising ‘green’ commitments while lobbying against pending or current environmental laws

 - Compliance with the Law – advertising purported voluntary environmental achievements which are in reality required by the law

 Whether or not Coca Cola is guilty of one or more of these greenwashing criteria is for its consumers to find out and decide.
 It is in the consumers’ power to support or condemn the new product launch with their purchasing power.
 What seems to be clear, what with its efforts and a 51-page report on company sustainability, is Coca Cola’s concerted efforts to remake itself as a green company if only in the eyes of its consumers.

 But as Treehugger points out, annoying as it may seem to see a major brand tout imageries of green living, it is a sign that corporate giants are feeling the pressure for a more sustainable economy and a healthier society.
 If they see that as a business opportunity they might as well use it as an incentive to clean up their act – manufacture and use greener plastics, market less caloric and sugar drinks, and promote sustainable practices in their workplaces.

 What do you think about Coca Cola’s green-hued makeover with the new Coca Cola Life?
-Let us know in the comments below or at TheEnvironmentalBlog forum.
+Let us know in the comments below.